dagger/dagger/docs/guides/oy1q7-writing_extensions_nodejs.md

 # Writing a new project with NodeJS (Javascript or Typescript)

-Say we are creating a new project called `foo`.
-It will have

-1. A single extension, written in Typescript, the extends the schema with an action called `bar`.
-1. A script, written in Javascript, that can call the extension (and any other project dependencies)

 NOTE: It's currently hardcoded in this Dagger SDK to use yarn commands for building extensions, so it's safest to use yarn at the moment.
 There is [an open issue for improving this](https://github.com/dagger/dagger/issues/3036).

 NOTE: For simplicity, these instructions also currently assume you are creating a new node module from scratch.
-Extensions and scripts can also be integrated into existing modules with some minor adjustments though.
+Extensions can also be integrated into existing modules with some minor adjustments though.

 ## Setup the project configuration